sue-CC/green-lab-android-runner/README.md

 }
 ```

-## Setting up environment, installation and dependencies
+## Setup
 Instructions can be found [here](https://github.com/S2-group/android-runner/blob/master/CONTRIBUTING.md).
 Instructions for specific plugins are included in the plugins' READMEs.

-## Quick start
+## Quick Start
 To run an experiment, run:
 ```bash
 python3 android-runner path_to_your_config.json